 Did you know that an estimated $4 – $7 billion in matching gift funds goes unclaimed per year?

 However, to receive the matched gifts, it’s usually required that a matching gift form is submitted by the donor.
 Without this form, this matching gift opportunity is lost.
-Many eligible donors don’t even know that they qualify or that the matching gift forms exist!
+Many eligible donors don’t even know they qualify or that the matching gift form exists!

 We’ve written on the topic of matching gift best practices before.
 As a top provider of nonprofit fundraising software, Qgiv knows a thing or two about how to leverage this type of opportunity and increase your organization’s revenue.
 This guide will cover the following topics: